MichaCo/CacheManager/Articles/cachemanager_backed_todo_web_app.md

 Afterwards we can update the `Id` property of our `Todo` and finally `Add` it to our cache and return it.

 ### Delete
-Delete all completed `Todo`´s will just iterate over all existing `Todo`´s and check the `Completed` state and then call `Delete` by id.
+Delete all completed `Todo`Â´s will just iterate over all existing `Todo`Â´s and check the `Completed` state and then call `Delete` by id.

 	   // DELETE ALL completed: api/ToDo
 	   public void Delete()